Auditing the Reliability of Multimodal Generative Search: Methodology

 \subsection{Multi-Judge Verification Protocol}

 For each claim--video pair, we assess whether the claim is supported by the cited video's textual evidence.
-We employ three independent LLM judges from different model families: Gemini 3 Flash, Grok 4.1 Fast, and gpt-5.2.
+We employ three independent LLM judges: Gemini 3 Flash, Grok 4.1 Fast, and GPT-5.2.
 Using multiple judges from different families accounts for the inherent ambiguity in verification, where the boundary between a faithful summary and an unsupported extrapolation is often unclear.

 Each judge receives a claim, its surrounding context from the generated response (used solely for coreference resolution, e.g., resolving ``it" to ``the treatment"), and the video's textual evidence: transcript, title, description, and upload date.
 Based on this evidence, the judge classifies the claim into one of seven mutually exclusive categories.
-A claim is labeled \texttt{SUPPORTED} if it is a valid summary or extraction of the evidence, else it is labeled as \texttt{UNSUPPORTED}.
-Unsupported claims are further specified into sub-categories, including: i) \texttt{CONTRADICTED} if it explicitly conflicts with the evidence, ii) \texttt{OVERSTATED} if it exaggerates the certainty or scope of what the evidence conveys, iii) \texttt{UNDERSTATED} for claims that significantly downplay the evidence, iv) \texttt{UNVERIFIABLE} for claims that assert specific details absent from all sources, v) \texttt{TEMPORAL\_MISMATCH} for claims referencing events after the video's upload date, and vi) \texttt{EMOTION\_DISTORTION} for claims that misinterpret sarcasm or tonal cues.
+A claim is labeled \textsc{supported} if it is a valid summary or extraction of the evidence, else it is labeled as \textsc{unsupported}.
+Unsupported claims are further specified into sub-categories, including: i) \textsc{contradicted} if it explicitly conflicts with the evidence, ii) \textsc{overstated} if it exaggerates the certainty or scope of what the evidence conveys, iii) \textsc{understated} for claims that significantly downplay the evidence, iv) \textsc{unverifiable} for claims that assert specific details absent from all sources, v) \textsc{temporal\_mismatch} for claims referencing events after the video's upload date, and vi) \textsc{emotion\_distortion} for claims that misinterpret sarcasm or tonal cues.

 All judges use the same highly constrained, zero-shot system prompt (temperature = 0), designed to enforce consistent evaluation.
 The prompt anchors temporal claims to the video's upload date and instructs judges to use the surrounding context only for disambiguation, never as evidence.
 The full prompt and design variants are discussed in Appendix~\ref{app:verification_prompt}.